rasaford/cvpr-project/README.md

 image_name score xmin ymin xmax ymax
 ```

-where `score` denotes the prediction confidence of the bounding box represented by [xmin, ymin, xmax, ymax], i,e,. the top left and bottom right of the rectangle.
+where `score` denotes the prediction confidence of the bounding box represented by `[xmin, ymin, xmax, ymax]`, i.e.. the top left and bottom right of the rectangle.

 I suggest to use pycharm for this project.
 Any other questions, please put them on project channel in Slack.